Clickbank University offers TWO different training programs for TWO types of people.

 Their main training is about publishing your own info-products.
 That means you would create an ebook or video training series, then market it online.

 The other training (included in the membership), is for training affiliates to sell other people's products online.
 This is what I do to make money.

 Clickbank University (CBU) has some pretty good affiliate training, but in comparison to newer, better courses, they just can’t compete.
-I’ve been doing this stuff for almost a decade now.
-If you want to be an affiliate and build affiliate websites, then you are better off learning about that stuff from this affiliate training center.
-They've been around for 15 years, and have produced thousands of success stories (some of which I've personally mentored, since 2012).
+I’ve been doing affiliate marketing for a decade now.
+If you want to be an affiliate and build affiliate websites, there are much better options for courses.
+In particular, my top recommendation is this affiliate training center.
+They’ve been around for 15 years, and have produced thousands of success stories (some of which I’ve personally mentored, since 2012).

 What Is Clickbank University?